fatedier/frp/README.md

 header_X-From-Where = frp
 ```

-Note that params which have prefix `header_` will be added to http request headers.
+Note that parameters that have `header_` prefix will be added to http request headers.
 In this example, it will set header `X-From-Where: frp` to http request.

 ### Get Real IP

 #### HTTP X-Forwarded-For

-Features for http proxy only.
+These features are for http proxy only.

-You can get user's real IP from HTTP request header `X-Forwarded-For` and `X-Real-IP`.
+You can get the user's real IP from HTTP request header `X-Forwarded-For` and `X-Real-IP`.

 #### Proxy Protocol

 frp support Proxy Protocol to send user's real IP to local service.
-It support all types without UDP.
+It support all types except UDP.

 Here is an example for https service: